CVilares/Sporting-Portugal/README.md

 - Option to choose the language of the website -
-To be able to comunicate with all different kind od nationalities
+From Portugal to the world

 - Team logo on the top corner -
-To look more appealing and professional
+To look more appealing

 - Backhand-
 To accept pictures from the fans to put in our Hall off fame